slideflow/slideflow/docs-source/source/tutorial2.rst

     ...     tfrecords="/tfrecords/directory")
     ... )

-As before, set up your annotations file, including columns "submitter_id", "er_status_by_ihc", "dataset", and "slide".
+As before, set up your annotations file, including columns "patient", "er_status_by_ihc", "dataset", and "slide".

 Creating a Dataset
 ******************